 The animal’s current classification score will be used to determine points for classification.

 National Production Challenge -

-The National Test Challenge is open to Ayrshire Cattle registered in the full Herd Book section, Appendix A & B and section R1.
+The National Test Challenge is open to Ayrshire Cattle registered in the full Herd Book section only.

 These competitions are for lactations that 305 day period is completed in the year of the competition.

 Figures required are for a 305 day lactation period.